jordantseng/Online-video-games-shop/README.md

 ## Obstacles
 #### Q: Cancel api requests while the component is unmounted
-A: There are several ways to address this problem, such as redux middleware, redux-thunk or redux-observable.
-As I already applied redux-thunk in my project, I prefer to use redux-thunk as my solution.
-However this issue is still unsolved :(
+A: There are several ways to address this problem, such as redux middleware, redux-thunk or redux-observable and more.
+However, to address this problem, my first thought is that I need to cancel api requests in the cleanup function of useEffect life cycle hook.
+In this project, redux is used, meaning that api is called in the action creators instead of component.
+For now, I just pick the most straightforward but cluttered way.
+I pass the cancel token as an argument to action creators and invoke cancel method in cleanup function of useEffect.
+This implementation definitely can be improved.
+I'm  still researching :)

 ## Usage